Everything you need to know about Dungeon Descent. Use your screen reader heading navigation to jump between sections.

 Wizard — arcane scholar, highest SP, lowest HP.
 Reveals enemy stats at combat start.
 15 unique spells including Time Warp, Meteor, and Arcane Singularity.

-Races (11 total — including Vampire, Goblin, Angel, Demon, Golem)
+Races (13 total — including Vampire, Goblin, Angel, Demon, Golem, Gnome, Merfolk, Dragonborn)

 Human — balanced stats, no weaknesses.